 going negative - characterizing criticism from an opponent as being underhanded, unfair, or indecent in some way.
 (2 uses)

-honor by association - defending or championing cultural sacred cows, which transfers the respect, authority, sanction, and prestige associated with those symbols to the defender.
+honor by association - Defending or championing cultural sacred cows in order to transfer the respect, authority, and prestige associated with those symbols onto oneself.
 (2 uses)

 reversal of reality - a statement that is not only verifiably false, but is the exact opposite of the truth.
 (2 uses)